ring0-c0d3-br34k3r/Inline_Hooking/README.md

 ________________________________________________________________________________________________________________________________________________

-# Certainly!
-Let's dive deeper into some key aspects of Inline Hooking in C++
+# Let's dive deeper into some key aspects of Inline Hooking in C++

 - Function Prologue and Epilogue :
   Prologue: This is the part of the function that sets up the stack frame.
 Understand how the stack is initialized and local variables are allocated.